 Adding a Pixelation Effect

-First of all, we are going to match the colours from the painting to the photo.
+First of all, we are going to match the colors from the painting to the photo.
 It might sound complicated, but it is really not!

 A screen will appear with several settings.
 I leave “Luminance” and “Color Intensity” at 100 and “Fade” at 0.

-Then, in the field Source, select the image you want to copy the colours from and press OK.
+Then, in the field Source, select the image you want to copy the colors from and press OK.

 To give it that painting feeling, we are going to add a bit of a pixelation.
 This imitates the irregularities paint tends to have over canvas.

 To do so, Click on Filter in the toolbar, go to Pixelate and click Pointillize.

 Select the point diameter you like.
 I prefer them to be small, so I usually select the minimum possible diameter.
 In this case, I set it on 3.
 You can play and experiment with different values and see the affect in the preview display.

 When you are happy with the effect you’ve created press OK.

 At this point your photo will have a really heavy pixelated effect: